TheRealCodeKraft/cook-maker/README.md

     ./cook-maker/preheat

 ### VAGRANT
-First, download the Vagrantfile located at :
+First, download the Vagrantfile located at : [VagrantFile](https://raw.githubusercontent.com/TheRealCodeKraft/cook-maker/master/vagrant/Vagrantfile)

 Place it in the chosen directory and then launch :

     # Launching vagramt machine
     vagrant up

+Wait for installation (it take time !) and then go in box

+    # Connecting to box
+    vssh

 ## CREATE A SKELETON APPLICATION**